aimat-lab/ML4pXRDs/README.md

 ```

 This will take a while (~5 hours).
 Finally, you can find the prepared dataset
-including statistics information in the directory `prepared_dataset` of the main
+including statistics information in the directory `./prepared_dataset`.
-directory of this repository.

 ### Run experiments
-At the top of the training script (`trainig/train_random_classifier.py`), you
+At the top of the training script (`./trainig/train_random_classifier.py`), you
 can find options of the training including detailed explanations.
 While you
 should look through all options, the following options always need to be
 changed: